 I had this problem, and to retrain my brain patterns I tried a sleep course I found online called sleeptracks.
 It works by listening to specially designed relaxation tracks which also have something called isochronic tones worked into it.
 These isocronic tones along with the relaxing and comforting words of the cd are what reprogramme your brain, and I have had good success with it.

 The nice thing about it is that you don’t have to keep using it forever.
 I felt the benefits quite quickly but kept listening for about 6 months and I generally sleep very well.
-You can read a full review I have written about sleeptracks here or go straight to Yan’s sleeptracks page (the creator).
-If you want to change your sleeping habits for good, I recommend this natural remedy for insomnia.
+Listening to sleeptracks has helped me gain a good night’s rest.